Some eastbound I-90 lanes reopen between Mercer Island, Bellevue

-Three eastbound I-90 lanes have reopened on the East Channel Bridge after a collision near Bellevue Way and multiple car fires closed all lanes Tuesday morning, according to the Washington Department of Transportation.
+Three eastbound I-90 lanes have reopened on the East Channel Bridge after a three-car collision near Bellevue Way and multiple car fires closed all lanes Tuesday morning, according to the Washington Department of Transportation.

 The HOV lane is open to all vehicles, WSDOT said shortly after 8:30 a.m.